 Nuclear retro held considerable promise for trimming trip-times, Price and Spadoni concluded.
 It would, however, involve some technical challenges.
 Specifically, its cryogenic liquid hydrogen propellant would have to be kept liquid for long periods and its 200-kilowatt reactor would need to come on line reliably after an interplanetary hibernation lasting no less than 20 months.

-Assuming that these challenges could be met, however, a single nuclear-thermal retro stage launched on a Saturn V/Centaur could brake a lander into Io or Europa orbit after an interplanetary journey of 650 days.
+Assuming that these challenges could be met, however, a single nuclear-thermal retro stage launched on a Saturn V/Centaur could slow a lander for capture into Io or Europa orbit after an interplanetary journey of 650 days.
 The same combination launched on a Saturn V could reach Ganymede orbit in 625 days or Callisto orbit in 600 days; launched on a Saturn INT-20/Centaur, the nuclear-thermal retro stage could place a lander into Ganymede orbit in 800 days or Callisto orbit in 650 days.

 Price and Spadoni next considered solar-electric propulsion paired with two-stage storable retro.
 They did not explain why they examined only missions launched on Titan IIIF, Titan IIIF/Centaur, and Saturn INT-20/Centaur rockets: they may have wished to demonstrate that electric propulsion could enable Galilean moon landing missions to be launched on rockets smaller and cheaper than the Saturn V or Saturn V/Centaur.